kolesa-team/servicectx/README.md

 When processing a request, service `B` must parse this header, apply its value within itself (say, reconfigure an HTTP client), and then also pass that header to every other service.
 This is not limited to branch names or URLs; any arbitrary option can be passed through such a header.

-**The library aims to standardize and automate this workflow.
-It handles parsing, reading and writing the options to/from `http.Header`, and passing them through `context`.**
+The library aims to standardize and automate this workflow.
+It handles parsing, reading and writing options to and from

-Its implementation is tiny, and having a dedicated library for this purpose may seem an overkill.
-However, having a standard way of doing the same thing is important in microservice ecosystem, where multiple projects have to cooperate efficiently.
+* custom HTTP headers (e.g. `x-service-api-branch: feature-123`)
+* query strings (e.g. `?x-service-api-version=2`)
+* OpenTelemetry or OpenTracing baggages
+* ...and `context.Context`

+This library is inspired in part by the article from DoorDash on [OpenTelemetry for custom context propagation](https://doordash.engineering/2021/06/17/leveraging-opentelemetry-for-custom-context-propagation/).

 ### Usage